sourav0457/pintos/README.md

 # pintos

 Project:
-    -   Priority donation is the most difficult
+-       Priority donation is the most difficult:
 -   For alarm clock:
     -   zero - use timer_sleep which is part of timer.c
              - tick - unit of time for the operating system
     -   negative -
              if(ticks<=0){
                  return;
              }
     -   single
     -   multiple
     -   Priority
     -   simultaneous

 For the above:
 call_thread_sleep()
 current_ticks+ticks
 t = current_thread();
 t => wake_up_ticks = ticks
 read semaphores from sync.h and read about synch_up and synch_down (changes value of flag to 1). each thread has its own semaphore. sema down releases the resources.
             We then save the thread which gave up its resources in a new list which is ordered by wake up ticks.
 Let's assume we insert it into list_insert_ordered list_insert_ordered defined in list.c has an ordered function which can be used to arrange the threads based on the wake_up_ticks, so that the next thread to be woken up is always at the head of the list